 Fall (3) Forsyth.
-Prequisites: BIO 440, or permission of instructor (Alternate years).
+Prequisites: BIO 440, or permission of instructor.
+Offered In alternate years.

 Class covers genetic, immunologic and evolutionary aspects of microbial virulence based on readings from the primary literature.
 Major bacterial and viral disease mechanisms will be examined.